 Experienced Military Strategist Elevates Strategic Planning Services for Clients

-Colonel (retired) Mike Loftus joined Aimpoint Research as Director of Strategic Planning in 2022 with a clear mission – integrate the latest military strategic planning methods with the company’s intelligence capabilities to create a best-in-class service for clients.
+Colonel (retired) Michael Loftus joined Aimpoint Research as Director of Strategic Planning in 2022 with a clear mission – integrate the latest military strategic planning methods with the company’s intelligence capabilities to create a best-in-class service for clients.

 For many, their experience with organizational strategic planning is an arduous, frustrating process that ends with a “do everything” document that does little to help leaders make decisions.
 Inspiring action and creating meaningful change is a core element of Aimpoint Research’s mission and thanks to Mike’s vision and leadership, clients now have access to a truly collaborative strategic planning process that will help leaders make decisions for the future with confidence.